Ankitraj-17/BACKEND-MiniProject/README.md

 ## 2.Download Node modules
 ## 3.RUN npm start in Terminal
 ## 4.Run at localHost3000/students to Start the Server
-## 5.Using Postman or Thunder Client to Use GET and POST method to See OR ADD the DATA.
+## 5.Using Postman or Thunder Client to Use GET and POST method to See and ADD the DATA.